-Storm restoration in Aledo
+Storm damage restoration in Aledo

 Aledo is the seat of Mercer County in western Illinois, a city of roughly 3,500 at the edge of the Quad Cities NWS zone where tornado warnings are issued regularly across the county's rural townships.
 Two EF1 tornadoes touched down in the county in June 2025 alone, and the broader area ranks among Illinois's higher hail-frequency zones.
 Mississippi River communities in the county face recurring spring flood stages, and winter ice and blizzard systems tracking across the Iowa border are a reliable seasonal hazard.
 Storm Damage 911 connects Aledo homeowners with vetted, licensed local contractors for a free storm-damage assessment.